bioinformaticsdotca/BMB_2024/BMB_2024_module4.md

 This ```boxplot_abundance``` function builds upon the R package ggplot2, and we can therefore use additional arguments as we would with ggplot2.
 These are added with the + and are fairly self explanatory; we have added a title (ggtitle) and a y label (ylab).
 For the title, we've replaced part of the text with the "\n" which means that a line break has been added in to make this a little more readable.

+**Question 7**: Did it look like there are differences between the two treatments for the taxon that you plotted?

 ### Plot DA all taxa

 We can also make the same plots within a for loop: